 - the person is nominated for the issue of the certificate by the principal of a school at which the person is enrolled

-- the person has completed at least 24 semesters of schooling, other than schooling in the Preparatory Year
+- the person has completed at least 24 semesters of schooling following the preparatory year, or the equivalent as decided by the QCAA

 - at least one result for contributing studies for the certificate is recorded in a student account kept for the person